 The Social Security Organization (SOCSO) is a scheme to provide certain benefits to the employees in cases of employment injury including occupational diseases and invalidity and for certain other matters in relation to the employment.
-The employees to be covered are those whose wages do not exceed MYR3,000 per month.
-The current rates of contribution vary from MYR0.10 to MYR14.75 for the employee and from MYR0.40 to MYR51.65 for the employer.2
+Contributions are capped at the monthly wage of MYR4,000.
+All local employees are to contribute irrespective of their amount of wages.
+However, expatriate employees are excluded.
+The current rates of contribution vary from MYR0.10 to MYR19.75 for the employee and from MYR0.40 to MYR69.05 for the employer.2

 EPF is a national social security organization operating through a provident fund scheme in Malaysia.
 Its primary aim is to provide retirement benefits to Malaysian employees through the management of their savings in an efficient and reliable manner.

 Malaysian employees are required to be contributors to the EPF.
 The employee and employer’s contribution are at the rate of 11 percent and 12 percent of the employee’s wages.
 Non-Malaysian employees have the option of becoming members.
 The minimum statutory contribution by the expatriate employee and the employer will be 11 percent and MYR5 of the expatriate employee’s wages.3